Refinitiv/refinitiv-ui/documents/src/pages/elements/radio-button.md

 `checked-changed` is the **only** event fired by `ef-radio-button`.
 It is dispatched whenever the state has been changed by user interaction, such as a click, tap or keyboard event.

-To use the `checked-changed` event to capture the change in the checked value of multiple radio buttons in a group at once, we suggest capturing the event at the wrapper element of radio buttons.
+Usually, apps would listen to `checked-changed` event of multiple radio buttons in a group.
+This could be done by listening to the event at the wrapper element of radio buttons with `{ capture: true}`.

 ::
 ```javascript